quicwg/base-drafts/draft-ietf-quic-recovery.md

   if (newly_acked_packets.empty()):
     return

-  // If the largest acknowledged is newly acked and
+  // Update the RTT if the largest acknowledged is newly acked
-  // at least one ack-eliciting was newly acked, update the RTT. if (newly_acked_packets.largest().packet_number ==
+  // and at least one ack-eliciting was newly acked.

+  if (newly_acked_packets.largest().packet_number ==
           ack.largest_acked &&
       IncludesAckEliciting(newly_acked_packets)):